MORE ABOUT

 An advocate for new music, he has been in several premieres including Joshua, an oratorio by Christopher LaRosa, Roscoe by Evan Mack, Rodman in North Korea by Sarah Hutchings and her cycle for tenor entitled, Supplicative.

-Mr. McGowan is on the voice faculty at Capital University (OH), Eastern Illinois University, and Millikin University (IL).
-He holds a Master of Music degree in Voice Performance from the College of Fine Arts at Boston University where he studied with Sharon Daniels.
-Timothy, his husband, conductor/pianist Nicholas Pothier and their rescue dog, Gabe are based in Central Illinois.
+Mr. McGowan has previously been on the voice faculty at Capital University (OH), Eastern Illinois University, and Millikin University (IL).
+He holds a Master of Music degree in Voice Performance from the College of Fine Arts at Boston University.
+In the fall of 2023, Timothy began coursework for a Doctor of Musical Arts Degree in Vocal Performance with full funding, and a Teaching Assistantship at SUNY Stony Brook where he will studies with renowned soprano, Brenda Harris.

 "William [was] given life by the dignified Timothy McGowan"